malinky/malinky-wp-starter-theme/README.md

-Wordpress Starter Theme
+## WordPress Starter Theme
-Wordpress starter theme.
+Download and use how you see fit.